Which is better when learning to code?

 Many studies demonstrate the benefits of both learning in a group as well as learning one-to-one.
 Although some teachers and parents strongly advocate for one method over another, students can benefit from both educational strategies.
 However, does it depend on the topic being studied?
 For example, which method works best when students are learning to code?

 Learning to code is challenging.
 Although students can begin learning the basics of coding as early as preschool, many of the topics require critical thinking, logic and problem-solving.
+Here is where coding tutors step in and make the learning experience easier for children.
 This article will discuss the benefits of learning in a group and the benefits of learning one-to-one.
 In the end, you can decide which method works best when learning to code.

 Benefits of Group Work